Jonatha32/holbertonschool-printf/README.md

-# _Printf Project 🖥️
+# _Printf

-## Description of the project 📝
+## 📝 Description of the project

-Create your own _printf function
+_printf is a custom implementation of the standard C function printf.
+This project is part of an educational challenge to understand how text formatting functions work in C and how variable arguments are handled using stdarg.h.

-## What is a printf function?  😕
+## 😕 What is a printf function?

 The printf function (which derives its name from “print formatted”) prints a message to the screen using a “format string” that includes instructions for mixing multiple strings into the final string to display on the screen.